 This is just what it sounds like.
 It’s a journal where you record each day what you’re thankful for and grateful for.
 Nothing can be negative in this journal because it’s designed to help you think more positively.

 10. Project Journal

 This is a handy journal to keep, especially for anyone who regularly works on projects.
 Keeping a journal of each project you work on that records actions taken, results, and data will help you improve every project but will also help you look back on this one with excitement.

-Or you could try my 20 free journaling prompts!
+If you have any issues putting the pen to paper, I can help.
+You could try my 20 free journaling prompts!